softwarewright/softwarewright.github.io/docs/blog/posts/jest-unit-testing/extending-jest.md

 ### Setup

-The setup for `jest-chain` is the exact same as `jest-extended`, first install the package and then add it to the `setupFilesAfterEnv` array.
+The setup for `jest-chain` is the same as `jest-extended`, first install the package and then add it to the `setupFilesAfterEnv` array.

 ``` bash
 npm i -D jest-chain